zer0cache/matic-docs/docs/maintain/validate/faq/known-issues.md

 **Solution:**

 - Please check your Bor logs on your sentry and see if everything is okay.
-- Probably restart the Bor service one on your Bor and then simultaneously restart your Bor service on your Validator as well.
+- Probably restart the Bor service first on your Bor and then simultaneously restart the Bor service on your Validator as well.

 ### 8. Error (while upgrading Bor): build [github.com/ethereum/go-ethereum/cmd/geth:](http://github.com/ethereum/go-ethereum/cmd/geth:) cannot load hash/maphash: malformed module path "hash/maphash": missing dot in first path element